XGEN-Applications/XGEN-AWS-Reference/README.md

 ### tests

 - test tool used: [Jest](https://facebook.github.io/jest)
-- run in terminal `npm test` or be specific and run for example `npm test login`
+- run in terminal `npm test -- --runInBand` or be specific and run for example `npm test login`

 ### LIST OF TOOLS AND FRAMEWORKS USED